IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 end
 ```

-Anything you change in the style editor will apply to all currently
+Anything you change in the style editor will apply to all windows in the
-loaded plugins.
+plugin.
 Feel free to bring up the demo window with
 `imgui.ShowDemoWindow()` and check out how everything looks.

 There are two importants sections, sizes and colors.
 You won’t be able